 Variations of Call Break

-Number of Players: While the standard game has four players, variations can include three or five players.
-When played with more than four players, the number of cards dealt may vary.
+- Number of Players: While the standard game has four players, variations can include three or five players.
+The number of cards dealt may vary when played with more than four players.

 Additional Rules: